Sports Expedition to Fiji

 - Develop cultural intelligence and leadership skills that employers really value.

-- Project includes; food, accommodation, 24/7 in-country support, weekend adventures, domestic travel, charity donation.
+- Project includes; food, accommodation, 24/7 in-country support, domestic travel, charity donation.
 (Flights not included).

 Whether you’re taking a rewarding summer break or looking to enhance your studies, on a Think Pacific project you can;